-It has clearly to be recognised that since 2020 life continues to be influenced by the national response to the Covid 19 Pandemic.
+It has clearly to be recognised that since 2020 life and the manner in which we deliver services continues to be influenced by the national response to the Covid 19 Pandemic.

 The true effect and importance of the regulatory work undertaken during the Covid Pandemic was highlighted in a letter of the 26 January 2021, which was sent to all Chief Executives by the Ministry of Housing, Communities and Local Government (1).